 5 Tips for Combating Jet Lag when I Travel

 This list of tips has not been reviewed by a doctor, but are simply what I have found works for me as I’ve traveled the world.
-I’ve found a combination of various tips, culled together from my reading and testing, that truly mitigates the effects of jet lag.
+I’ve found a combination of various tips to minimize jet lag, culled together from my reading and testing, that truly mitigates the effects of jet lag.
 As a long-term traveler jet lag is a significant problem.
 I was incentivized to make it more bearable.

 I use melatonin in two different ways, both at 300mcg (not milligram) doses — way smaller doses than the dosing recommendations on the over-the-counter medicine you buy at your local pharmacy or on Amazon.
 Less is more for me, and frankly doctors seem to agree.

 The dosage recommended on most bottles is quite a lot higher than studies have shown our bodies need, and while I am not a doctor I have found great success with a severely scaled-back dosage.
 Even less dosing (0.3mg as the ideal) is effective when testing for insomnia in 50-years old or more patients.
 When I take the recommended doses (even as small as 1.5mg pills), I find my next day is adversely affected.